michaellgans/holbertonschool-printf/README.md

 		have learned a lot about what all it takes to write script for a function to be able to work correctly.

 *************************
 # how to install...

-		-You can extract the files from...
+		- You can extract the files from...

 [PRINTF REPOSITORY FILES](https://github.com/michaellgans/holbertonschool-printf)

-		-Once downloaded you can add these files to your own set of libraries in order to use our version of printf.
+		- Once downloaded you can add these files to your own set of libraries in order to use our version of printf.

 *************************************
 # how to use (with examples)...

-		-We programed certain format specifiers that can be used in our version of printf.
+		- We programed certain format specifiers that can be used in our version of printf.
 		As this is not a fully fleshed out function like the original we only support the following types: